reututy/Snake_Game/README.md

 ![alt text](https://raw.githubusercontent.com/reututy/Snake_Game/master/res/textures/WinStar3-min.png)

-If you bump into a rock or swimming to far from the game area so it's a Game Over!
+If you bump into a rock or swimming too far from the game area so it's a Game Over!

 ![alt text](https://github.com/reututy/Snake_Game/blob/master/res/textures/GameOver-min.png)

+There are three viewports for this game:

+- Up view - in the left up corner of the screen

+- Free view - in the left buttom corner of the screen

+- Snake view - in the right side of the screen